tony-fav/tasmota-blerry/README.md

 - Try loading BLErry just in the console with `br load('blerry.be')` and watch the logs for errors.
 - Hop in the #blerry thread in the #tasmota channel of Digiblur's discord.

-## Supported Sensors in BLErry v0.2.x
+## Supported Devices in BLErry v0.2.x

+Please discuss any devices you would like supported [here](https://github.com/tony-fav/tasmota-blerry/discussions/22) as well as if you are working on supporting any device!

+### Sensors

 | Driver Name         | Mac Example        | Description |
 | ------------------- | ------------------ | ----------- |